 In most cases, severe liver complications or death occurs when the user develops a high tolerance to the opioid component of the drug and begins taking more, unaware that this higher dose of the Paracetamol in the drug is causing liver damage.
 Side effects are the body’s way of letting us know something is wrong.
-It is important to be aware of the potentially dangerous effects that can occur with prescribed use or with abuse of Paracetamol.
+It is important to be aware of the potentially dangerous effects that can occur with prescribed use or with abuse of this drug.
 Some of the following side effects can range from mild to severe: